 Must-Have Terms and Conditions Template for eCommerce

-When generating your terms and conditions template, you should include the minimum T&Cs requirements, have a clear understanding of the technical requirements needed to implement your policy, and make sure the text is carefully crafted while still easy for shoppers to understand.
+When generating your terms and conditions template, you should include the minimum T&Cs requirements, clearly understand the technical requirements needed to implement your policy, and ensure that the text is carefully crafted while still being easy for shoppers to understand.

 Must-Have eCommerce Terms and Conditions Clauses